 The appointed RPA completes a quality assurance check every three years.
-A review of the report of the most recent visit by the RPA demonstrated that any recommendations made have been addressed.
+A review of the report of the most recent visit by the RPA in May 2017 demonstrated that any recommendations made have been addressed.

 Staff spoken with demonstrated sound knowledge of radiology and radiation safety in keeping with their roles and responsibilities.